InfraLore/make_for_devops/chapters/08-advanced_make.md

 	terraform plan
 	terraform apply
 ```
-**This combination is known as "Bash strict mode",a set of flags that transforms the shell from permissive to rigorous, catching errors that would otherwise fail silently.**
+**This combination is known as "Bash strict mode", a set of flags that
+transforms the shell from permissive to rigorous, catching errors that would
+otherwise fail silently.**

 Each flag provides specific protection: